modelscope/modelscope-agent/docs/source_en/use_cases/application.md

 ## Long-term memory with Langchain VectorStore

-We have already incorporated short-term memory in agent through simply concatenation of history.
+We have already applied short-term memory in agent through simply concatenation of history.
 However, long-term memory can also be introduced through `langchain.vectorstores`.
 Here is a simple example.

-In this example, we build a local vectorstore with some local documents.
-With each task, a retrieval in vectorstore will be executed first to get relevant information.
+In this example, we build a local vector store with some local documents.
+With each task, a retrieval in vector store will be executed first to get relevant information.
 And this information will be concated with origin query and feed to LLM.

 ### Initialize agent